 A great sporting tradition

 Wesley has a rich history of sporting success and all students are encouraged to strive for their personal best.
-In recent years our teams have achieved premiership titles in athletics, cross country and gymnastics.
+In recent years our teams have achieved premiership titles in athletics, cross country, rowing and tennis.

 Highly talented students are nurtured on their journey to extraordinary achievement and are supported in seeking sporting scholarships at Australian and international universities.